Karen Pence: First Lady of Indiana

 Pence was the first lady of Indiana during her husband's term as governor of the state from 2013 to 2017.
 In her first year of the role, she established the Indiana First Lady's Charitable Foundation to "promote individuals and organizations that encourage children, families, and the arts", also offering grants and scholarships.

 In 2015, Pence started a small business named "'That's My Towel!'
 Charm" which makes metal charms for attaching to towels so they can be more easily identified when among others.
 The business was put on hold when Mike Pence became a vice presidential candidate.

 A honey bee conservation advocate, Pence had a beehive installed at the Indiana Governor's Residence while first lady of the state.

 Second Lady of the United States (2017–2021)

 Pence became the second lady of the United States on January 20, 2017, succeeding Jill Biden.
 She hired Kristan King Nevins as her chief of staff; Nevins had served in the same position under former First Lady Barbara Bush.
 As second lady, Pence worked to raise awareness of art therapy, to which she was first exposed when visiting a Washington hospital during her husband's tenure as a congressman.
 In October 2017, she visited the campus of Florida State University to highlight the university's art therapy program, which dates back to the 1990s.

 Pence continued to raise awareness of honey bee habitat destruction and the importance of pollination in 2017 by having a beehive installed at the official vice presidential residence, Number One Observatory Circle.

+In 2019, Pence traveled to Abu Dhabi as head of the U.S. delegation at the Special Olympics World Games.
+She also served as Vice-Chair of Sister Cities International.